Farinelli (film): Production

 Although Dionisi provided the speaking voice (originally in French), Farinelli's singing voice was given by the Polish soprano Ewa Malas-Godlewska and the American countertenor Derek Lee Ragin, who were recorded separately and then digitally merged to recreate the sound of a castrato.
 Its musical director was the French harpsichordist and conductor Christophe Rousset.
-The musical recording was made at a concert hall, the Arsenal in Metz, with the orchestra Les Talens Lyriques.
+The musical recording was made at a concert hall, the Arsenal in Metz, with the orchestra Les Talens Lyriques; the soundtrack includes music by Broschi, Idaspe, Hasse, Cleofide and Ataserse, Handel, his Dixit Dominus and Rinaldo, and by Porpora, his Polifemo.
 Parts of the movie were filmed at the Margravial Opera House in Bayreuth.

 Controversy over historical depictions

 Relatively little detail is known of Farinelli's life, and the film makes inventive use of what is known, including elements for which there is no historical basis.
 Among the historically documented elements of the film are the rivalry between Handel and Porpora, the account of Farinelli competing with a trumpeter for holding a note and his skill as a harpsichordist.

 Although loosely based on known events, the film takes dramatic license with many specific details on music and the facts of Farinelli's life.
 The film is largely concerned with a speculative psychological account of Farinelli’s experience.
 The central tension between Farinelli and his brother, portrayed in the film, is that Riccardo had him castrated, which is doubtful.
 Likewise, a meeting between Farinelli and Handel in Naples in which Farinelli spits on the composer is also dubious.

 Riccardo Broschi had less importance in Farinelli's career than is depicted in the film, and neither brother was as dependent on the other as the film suggests.
 The idea that Farinelli raised his brother’s child is simply fanciful, as is the notion that after hearing Farinelli sing his operatic work, Handel was no longer able to compose.